A Meteoric Talent: Unravelling the Tonal Brilliance of Geeta Dutt

 While she sang some of her finest songs for her husband’s poetic takes on life and fate, she also found herself in the whirlwind of a troubled marriage.
 Soon, alcohol came to her rescue, and music directors couldn’t master the patience to make her bloom in the mud of a failed marriage.

 When Guru Dutt passed away, she was in a personal as well as financial mess.
 She tried her best to resurrect her career, but by then, her health had reached a point of no return.
 And then death became her at a very young age.

 More than 40 years later, Geeta Dutt, who could sing from the vamp to the saint, we cannot help but wonder what could have happened had she lived to tell her tale through more songs.

 In Basu Bhattacharya’s Anubhav, her final album, we can get glimpses of the grand possibility of her talent.
 Our life with all its details, in one voice.

 (The writer is a journalist, a screenwriter and content developer who believes in the insanity of words, in print or otherwise.
 Follow him on Twitter: @RanjibMazumder)

-(This piece is from The Quint’s archives and was first published on 23 November 2015, It is now being republished to mark the birth anniversary of the legendary playback singer, Geeta Dutt.)
+(This piece is from The Quint’s archives and was first published on 23 November 2015, It is now being republished to mark the death anniversary of the legendary playback singer, Geeta Dutt.)